wduquette/joe/mdbook/src/functions.md

 // Compute a list of the squares of the numbers in the original list. var squares = list.map(\x -> x*x);
 ```

+A lambda may take any number of parameters, including none.